 Tax situations and appropriate alternative plans involving property transaction, securities, interest, investments, and compensation.
-641. Seminar in International Accounting Standards (3) Prerequisite: Business Administration 630.
+641. Seminar in International Accounting Standards (3) Prerequisite: Accountancy 630.

 Theories, practices, and concepts which underlie development of standards of financial reporting for enterprises engaged in international trade and business.

-642. Seminar in Auditing (3) Prerequisite: Business Administration 634.
+642. Seminar in Auditing (3)

+Prerequisite: Accountancy 634.

 Selected conceptual issues in auditing.

+643. Seminar in Financial Accounting and Auditing Problems (3) Prerequisites: Accountancy 631 and 634.

+Currrent problems in financial reporting and auditing.
+Case analysis and recent and proposed official pronouncements.

+644. Seminar in Federal Estate and Gift Tax (3)

+Prerequisite: Credit or concurrent registration in Accountancy 511.
+Estate and Gift Tax problems; Income Taxation of Trust and Estates.

+645. Seminar in Tax Practice (3)

+Prerequisite: Credit or concurrent registration in Accountancy 511.

+Tax practice procedures as they affect the practitioners' dealing with the IRS; statute of limitations, ethical problems, penalties, interest, tax fraud.

+GRADUATE COURSES IN FINANCE

+604. Law for Business Executives (3)

+Development, significance, and interrelationships of law and business.
+Analysis of essential aspects of law pertaining to business including materials from the law of contracts, sales, agency, business organizations, property, negotiable instruments, secured transactions.
+Effects of government regulation of labor and business.

+615. Financial Principles and Policies (3)

+Finance and financial institutions as they relate to the firm and the flow of funds.
+Emphasis on the supply of and demand for capital; principles and tools of business finance; money and capital markets

+616. Managerial Economics (3)

+Role of economic theory in management analysis and decision.
+Study of demand, cost, and supply theories from a business viewpoint.

-650. Seminar in Business Finance (3) Prerequisite: Business Administration 615.
+650. Seminar in Business Finance (3)

 Application of principles of finance to current problems in financial management, with emphasis on planning and development of tools for use in decision making.
 Consideration of case materials, study of the literature, and development of individual student reports.

-651. Seminar in Investments (3) Prerequisite: Business Administration 615.
+651. Seminar in Investments (3)

-Examination of firms from an investment point of view; historical and current developments affecting investment values; sources of information; techniques of analysis; measurement of risks, returns, and investment values.
-652. Seminar in Security Analysis and Portfolio Management (3) Prerequisites: Business Administration 609 and 651.
+Examination of firms from an investment point of view; historical and current developments affecting investment values; sources of information; techniques of analysis; measurement of

+652. Seminar in Security Analysis and Portfolio Management (3)

 Security valuation and price forecasting.
 Portfolio management theory.
 Risk management and reduction analysis.
 Establishment of performance objectives.

-653. Seminar in Quantitative Analysis for Financial Decisions (3) Prerequisites: Business Administration 609, 612 and 615.
+653. Seminar in Quantitative Analysis for Financial Decisions (3) Prerequisites: Finance 615, Information Systems 609 and Management 612.
 Quantitative techniques and the computer as employed to optimize financial decisions.
+117

+Ito be

+ce

+ion

+ps

+te

+al to

+/be

+d.

+rce

+ion

-654. Seminar in International Business Finance (3) Prerequisite: Business Administration 615.
+654. Seminar in International Business Finance (3)

+Prerequisite: Finance 615.

 International finance applied to the business firm.

-655. Seminar in Financial Markets (3) Prerequisite: Business Administration 615.
+655. Seminar in Financial Markets (3)

+Prerequisite: Finance 615.